 Dee currently works as an Achievement Mentor in a high school, where she supports students 11-18 years old who are facing various social, emotional and mental health issues.
 She is also a volunteer youth counsellor, working with young people aged 14-25.

-Dee is an integrative Counsellor and Psychotherapist who practices privately online, face to face and telephone counselling.
+Dee is an integrative and psychotherapeutic counsellor who practices privately online, face to face and telephone counselling.
 She has a diploma in Therapeutic Counselling and is a registered member of the BACP, currently working towards accreditation.
 Dee is very proactive in continuing her professional development, and has recently obtained a certificate in addictions and substance misuse and suicide prevention.
 She works in private practice at The Awareness Centre in Clapham.